-His plays have been produced and/or developed at Primary Stages, The Public Theatre, Theatre for the New City, Theatreworks USA, The New Group, NY Theatre Workshop, Cherry Lane, LaMama, Geva Theatre, Performance Network and many others.
+His plays have been produced and/or developed at Primary Stages, The Public Theatre, Theater for the New City, Theatreworks U.S.A., The New Group, N.Y.
+Theatre Workshop, Cherry Lane, LaMama, Geva Theatre, Performance Network and many others.
 Fellowships from: Manhattan Theatre Club, Bogliasco Foundation, Millay Colony, New River Dramatists and Sewanee Writers’ Conference.
 Adam’s plays are published by Dramatic Publishing, Smith & Kraus, and Applause Books (including six BEST AMERICAN SHORT PLAYS anthologies).

 Recent work includes DANCING ON THE EDGE (Theatre Novi Most); GREEN-WOOD (Theatre East); EMPIRE OF THE TREES (Wizard Oil Productions at Abingdon Theatre; NY Innovative Theatre Awards’ Outstanding Script Nominee); NEW WORLD RHAPSODY (Manhattan Theatre Club commission; Bloomington Plays Project); WILD TERRAIN (EST Marathon of One-Act Plays) and FREEDOM HIGH (Queens Theatre in the Park).

 Adam is an Affiliated Writer of The Playwrights’ Center and a member of Ensemble Studio Theatre.
 He was previously a Playwrights’ Workshop Fellow at the Lark Play Development Center, a Featured Artist at the Last Frontier Theatre Conference, and was twice a resident playwright at the Inge Center for the Arts.